cdmuir/ropenstomata/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**ropenstomata** is an open database of stomatal anatomy synthesized from the primary literature.
+**ropenstomata** is an *R* database of stomatal anatomy synthesized from the primary literature.

 ## Installation

-To instead install the latest development version of the package from GitHub use
+To install the latest version of the package from GitHub use

 ``` r
 # install.packages("remotes")